Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 Royal Exchange (City of London)

 A grand historic building near Bank Station that now houses cafés and boutiques under an impressive domed ceiling.
-It’s elegant, peaceful, and often missed by visitors.
+It’s elegant, peaceful, and surprisingly easy to miss if you don’t know it’s there.

-Tip: Walk through during the week when the City is buzzing, then combine it with a stroll to Leadenhall Market.
+Tip: Visit during the week when the financial district is buzzing, then combine it with a short walk to Leadenhall Market nearby.

 Unusual Free Places & Hidden Gems